akuklev/akuklev.github.io/README.md

 - The richness and flexibility of the type system lures into reinventing the wheel.
 Every library tends to use its own slightly different inventory of standard types and typeclasses, which massively hinders their interoperability.
 Luckily, this issue be addressed systematically by
   - [Algebraic ornaments](https://arxiv.org/abs/1212.3806) and [Dependent Interoperability](https://dl.acm.org/doi/abs/10.1145/2103776.2103779)
   - Typeclass-based mechanism of contextual implicit coercions as in [Lean](https://lean-lang.org/functional_programming_in_lean/type-classes/coercion.html) and [Scala3](https://dotty.epfl.ch/docs/reference/contextual/conversions.html).
-  - Fortress-style configurable inheritance for sound typeclass hierarchies, and a contextually configurable mechanism of instance resulution and derivation.
+  - Fortress-style configurable inheritance for sound typeclass hierarchies.
+  - Contextually configurable instance resulution and derivation.

 § HCCC as a programming language
 --------------------------------